RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-17-porting-to-rtxi-v2.md

 correspond to syntax and class name changes in Qt4.
 They are as follows:

 **1. Change `#includes`**
-Libraries for Qt4 are included differently.
-To include them directly, change the names as indicated in the Qt4 documentation.
+Libraries for Qt5 are included differently.
+To include them directly, change the names as indicated in the Qt5 documentation.
 For example, `<qpushbutton.h>` becomes `<QPushButton>`.
-Look through the Qt4 documentation to see what the name changes are.
-Another, simpler option is to just remove all the q\* includes and replace them with `<QtGui>`. `QtGui` will make Qt pull in all the libraries needed to compile whatever Qt classes are present in the code without the need to specify them directly.
+Look through the Qt5 documentation to see what the name changes are.
+Another, simpler option is to just remove all the q\* includes and replace them with `<QtWidgets>`. `QtWidgets` will make Qt pull in all the libraries needed to compile whatever Qt classes are present in the code without the need to specify them directly.

 Essentially, something like:
 {% highlight cpp %}